sf-wdi-gaia/rspec-rails-testing/readme.md

 ## Maintaining tests

-It's extremely important to maintain tests (especially on the master branch) and deal with test failures as soon as possible.
+It's extremely important to maintain tests (especially on the master branch) and to deal with test failures as soon as possible.
 If tests are left to languish until there are many failures, your tests lose their value and become untrustworthy.
 The investment your team made in testing is wasted.

 Intermittent test failures are the bane of many a developer's life.
-It's important to track these down too...they're usually caused by a poorly written test.
+It's important to track these down too...they're usually caused by a poorly written test, but randomized data, inconsistent versions, and even time zones have been known to cause headaches as well. ([Here's an old but informative writeup from testing expert James Bach.](http://www.satisfice.com/blog/archives/34))

 ## Other Tools